 4. Drive the Colonial Parkway from Williamsburg to Yorktown

 The windy, scenic Colonial Parkway will fast-forward families almost 175 years forward from the time that the English struggled for survival at the original Jamestown Settlement to the British capitulation at Yorktown.
 Yorktown Battlefield is likely the most under-appreciated point in the Historic Triangle.
 It is where General Cornwallis surrendered to George Washington essentially ending the American Revolution.

 Not far from the battlefield is the American Revolution Museum at Yorktown.
 This modern museum has even more living history for families to experience.
 Don’t forget to stop in the charming historic town for a bite to eat and a walk along the York River.
 We recommend lunch at the Riverwalk Restaurant where the view is amazing!

 3. Experience the Thrill of Busch Gardens Williamsburg

-Leave the history behind for a day and head to Busch Gardens Williamsburg for fun rides and delicious food.
+Leave the history behind for a day and head to Busch Gardens Williamsburg for roller coasters and delicious food.
 Parents visiting Colonial Williamsburg will appreciate Busch Garden’s award-winning landscaping, food, and beer.
-Kids will enjoy coasters at Busch Gardens Williamsburg ranging from Sesame Street-themed Grover’s Alpine Express for little ones, to Tempesto, which launches more experienced thrill seekers to speeds of 63 MPH and features a high-speed inversion at 154 feet in the air.
-Even if your family has already visited your local amusement park recently, you’ll still want to leave time in your Colonial Williamsburg itinerary for Busch Gardens.
+Kids will enjoy roller coasters at Busch Gardens Williamsburg ranging from Sesame Street-themed Grover’s Alpine Express for little ones, to Tempesto, which launches more experienced thrill seekers to speeds of 63 MPH and features a high-speed inversion at 154 feet in the air.
+Even if your family has already visited your local theme park recently, you’ll still want to leave time in your Colonial Williamsburg itinerary for Busch Gardens.
 The European-themed villages throughout Busch Gardens Williamsburg are charming and the rides are exhilarating.

 2. Meet the Powhatan and the English at Jamestown Settlement